Facebook iconOCR vs VLM: Accuracy, Performance & Real-World Use

 Conclusion

-Choosing between OCR and Vision Models is about matching technology to your document types, accuracy needs, and scale.
-OCR remains a workhorse for bulk, standardized tasks.
-Vision Models offer a step-change for understanding, semantic extraction, and automation of complex, varied, and multi-modal documents.
+Choosing between OCR and Vision Language Models is ultimately about matching the technology to your document types, accuracy needs, and scale.
+OCR is still the workhorse for bulk, standardized workloads where throughput and deterministic output matter.
+VLMs deliver a step-change in understanding when documents are messy, layout-heavy, or require semantic extraction rather than raw text.

 Author-Kiruthika